rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 ‘Plop, plop, plop!’, echoes called her into action.
 She sprang up and into a dash trying to find the source of the sound as she continued to call for her companions.
 A turn left, followed by a long corridor, then two right turns and another turn left.

 *"Sam!
-I swear if you guys don't answer I will punch you so hard!"* - she said aloud, mostly to herself in an attempt to not feel so lonely.
+I swear if you guys are ignoring me I will punch you so hard!"* - she said aloud, mostly to herself in an attempt to not feel so lonely.

 *"What did I do?
-We've been standing here for a while!"* - replied Sam.
+We've been standing here for a while waiting for you!"* - replied Sam.

 *"Sam?"* - queried Hannah doubtfully, not believing the stream of words that reached her senses.